ChocolateNao/ChocolateNao/README.md

 - 🖥️ Focusing on creating web applications, but trying to explore various technologies
 - 📚 Patient learner, interested in IT and foreign languages
 - 🎓 Postgraduate student at ITMO University
-- 🏡 Currently locared at St. Petersburg, Russian Federation
+- 🏡 Currently located at St. Petersburg, Russian Federation
 - 🎁 All my open-source work is available here

 ---